ChongEdwardWu/PNAS_2024_ChEM/README.md

 2. Set your working directory to where the data files are located, as specified in the scripts.
 3. Execute the scripts in R or RStudio to replicate the analysis or apply it to your datasets.

-# License
-This project is licensed under the MIT License - see the LICENSE file for details.

 # Contact
-For any queries related to the code or research, please open an issue on this GitHub repository.
+For any queries related to the code or research, please open an issue on this GitHub repository or email to wuchong5@sysu.edu.cn.